 So, long story cut short, avoid these tier lists and focus only on the gameplay, which is the only key to success.

 Hand on heart, I also find it exciting at first glance to see pro gamers or well-known streamers like Shroud rank various elements in a shooter.
-A rough idea of which weapons or agents are good can perhaps give a tier list.
+For example, a rough idea of which weapons or agents are good can perhaps give a tier list.
 But as soon as this list is older than the last update, it just doesn’t make sense to derive anything from it.

-It is much more important to test the game elements on a training map, deathmatch, or a self-made custom game after an update.
-Maybe a weapon has changed in such a way that it suits my play style.
+After an update, it is much more important to test the game elements on a training map, deathmatch, or a self-made custom game.
+For example, maybe a weapon has changed in such a way that it suits my play style.
 Or the characteristics of a character result in a meta that is suddenly perfect for me.

 Sometimes it’s just like choosing the best equipment: whatever you feel most comfortable with will give you the best results.